-A person may experience dry skin around or under the eyes as a result of aging or the weather.
+A person may experience dry patches of skin around the eyes or under the eyes due to aging or the weather.
 It may also occur due to various skin conditions, such as eczema, contact dermatitis, or conjunctivitis.

-This article will look at some of the common reasons for dry skin around the eyes, their associated symptoms, and treatment options.
+This article discusses some common causes for patches of dry skin around the eyes, their associated symptoms, and treatment options.

-It will also highlight some useful home remedies and prevention strategies, as well as explain when it is a good idea to speak with a doctor.
+It also highlights some useful home remedies and prevention strategies and explains when it is a good idea to speak with a doctor.

-Dry skin can develop anywhere on the body.
-This includes the skin around the eyes, which is thinner and more delicate than skin elsewhere on the body.
+Patches of dry skin can develop anywhere on the body.
+This includes the skin around the eyes, which is thinner and more delicate than skin elsewhere.

 The skin needs water and oils that it makes naturally to stay soft, supple, and stretchy.
-If the body does not get the oils or water it needs, skin can become dry.
+The skin can become dry if the body does not get the oils or water it needs.

 Typical symptoms include: